 Eligibility checklist to test against your own profile:

-• Are you an Irish citizen living in the Common Travel Area?
+- Are you an Irish citizen, or do you have protected rights under the Common Travel Area?

-• Are you a relevant family member of an EEA or Swiss worker in the UK?
+- Are you a qualifying family member of an EU, EEA or Swiss national?

 Example scenarios to match against your situation (illustrative only; confirm your own status with the university):